lemutec/PresentMonFps/README.md

 // Check Available.
 if (!FpsInspector.IsAvailable)
 {
-    Console.WriteLine("This library is only available on Windows x64 and Administrator Permission.");
+    Console.WriteLine("This library is only available on Windows.");
     return;
 }